lsquaredleland/MakerDAO-CDP-Graphs/README.md

 	- tool to look at risks of having leverage
 	- tool for determining what CDPs to buy? buying CDP vs trying to get it when it liquidates
 	- determine what action to take, and how your position compares to other people (collateralisation, etc)
+	- determine how much DAI / PETH can remove given price changes
 - makerdao to help manage risk
 	- what would happen if parameters changed
 	- if price drops by x, how many CDPs would be underwater
 	- analysis on the network level
 	- how much more DAI can be issued
 	- how much PETH can be reduced
+	= how could the system be more capital efficient?
 - governance, see how varying network parameters will change risk

 ## URLS